surister/cratedb-guide/docs/admin/upgrade/planning.rst

 Acknowledge breaking changes
 ----------------------------

-Review the `release notes`_ and documentation for the target version to understand any potential impact on existing functionality.
+Review the :ref:`release notes <crate-reference:release_notes>` and documentation for the target version to understand any potential impact on existing functionality.
 Ensure to review the intermediate versions' documentation also.
 For example, when upgrading from 4.8 to 5.3, besides reviewing 5.3 release notes, check for version 5.0, 5.1, and so on.

 Set up a test environment